swilsonmedia/fred/docs/git/merge/README.md

 If you do not provide the -m option followed by a message, you will be prompted for one.

-A nice feature is that the prompt for a message will be populated with the last message used on the merged branch.
+A nice feature is that the alias will promt you for a commit message.
+The prompt will be autofilled with the last commit message used on the merged branch.
 You can hit enter to use it or type a new message.

 ![merge](./merge-message.png)